Bioconductor/Sydney2016/README.md

 Participants should come with a wireless-equiped laptop, with [R][] and [RStudio][] installed.
 Additional instructions will be posted here as the date nears.
 The workshop will be at an introductory level.

-## Talk: Impact of R / Bioconductor in Genomic Research
+## Talk: Impact of R / Bioconductor in 'Omics Research

 Slides will be posted here prior to the presentation.